-The above will display a histogram (once data collection has started) in which the vertical (y) axis gives the number of pulses (counts) in a bin (range) of voltages (x axis).
+The above will display a histogram (once data collection has started) in which the vertical (y) axis gives the number of pulses (counts) in bins of voltages.
 As we collect data, the number of counts in a given bin will build up on the y axis.